beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 keywords: phylodynamics, genomic epidemiology, nipah
 last_updated: July 11, 2024
 tags: [tutorial, workshop]
-summary: "This tutorial presents an outbreak scenario at various timepoints and provides a step-by-step explanation on how to address the various unknowns using genome sequences and phylogenetics.
-The outbreak scenario starts with a small number of initial cases and we will initially identify the pathogen and perform some initial characterisation of the cases.
-Once the pathogen is known, we will get a curate an appropriate background set to contextualise The second timepoint brings us to later in the outbreak, with more cases reported and some local wildlife sampling carried out.
-We will determine the mode of transmission, identify any clusters that exist and estimate the growth rate and R0 of the outbreak."
+summary: "This tutorial presents an outbreak scenario that starts with a small number of initial cases with no known infectious agent.
+We will initially identify the pathogen and perform some initial characterisation of the cases.
+Once the pathogen is known, we will get a curate an appropriate background set to contextualise the cases in the known diversity of the pathogen.
+The second timepoint brings us to later in the outbreak, with more human cases reported and a concurrent outbreak identified in pigs."
 sidebar: beast_sidebar
 permalink: workshop_genomic_epidemiology.html
 folder: beast